dekuNukem/daytripper/README.md

 The laser ToF sensor can detect motion within a range of 120cm (47 inches).

-The open-air wireless communication range between transmitter and receiver should be around 120m (130 yards).
+The open-air wireless communication range between transmitter and receiver should be around 100 (330 feet).
 Might be less in indoor environments.

 ### How is the battery life?